 Upon Receipt Of Your Plants

-Blackberry Plant, or Southern Blackberry, is wonderful for those looking to raise their own produce
+Blackberry Plant, or Southern Blackberry, is Wonderful for those Looking to Raise their Produce

-Southern Blackberry, also called the sawtooth blackberry for the saw like thorns on its vines, is common across the Southeastern United States.
+Southern Blackberry, also called the sawtooth blackberry for the saw-like thorns on its vines, is shared across the Southeastern United States.

-Blackberry Plant thrives along the eastern coast, as well as in the cool-night areas of the Appalachians, Ozarks, and Blue Ridge Mountains
+Blackberry Plant Thrives along the Eastern Coast, as well as in the Cool-Night areas of the Appalachians, Ozarks, and the Blue Ridge Mountains

-The bud, or flower, of the blackberry, will turn white and bloom before a berry is produced, most of the time a stem will jut out from the stalk, or vine.
+The bud, or flower, of the blackberry will turn white and bloom before a berry is produced; most of the time, a stem will jut out from the stalk or vine.
 This is where the berry or berries will hang when they grow.
 The vines are covered with thorns of no more than an inch or two.
 The barbs are green at the base, red in the middle, and white or bright red/pink at the pointed tip.
-This beautiful plant's vines will grow along a fence or any structure near to where you plant them.
+This beautiful plant's vines will grow along a fence or any structure near where you plant them.

 Blackberry plant is invasive if not properly cared for

-A word of warning though, if allowed to become unkempt and unruly, the plant will quickly take over any property.
+A word of warning, though allowed to become unkempt and unruly, the plant will quickly take over any property.
 A good rule of thumb to go by with these wondrously delicious berries is to trim every vine that produced fruit in any given season.
-This vine will not produce fruit the next year and should be cleared to make way for the next generation.
-Also, any dead or gray vines should be pulled from the root up, as they will form large, nonfruit-bearing, empty spots within a bush or group of vines which will become unsightly and unruly.
+This vine will not produce fruit the next year and should be cleared to make the next generation.
+Also, any dead or gray vines should be pulled from the root up, as they will form large, nonfruit-bearing, empty spots within a bush or group of vines, which will become unsightly and unruly.
 Blackberries are often considered one of the easiest fruits to grow at home.
-Blackberry Plants are a native species to the United States and grow as a small shrub or trailing vine.
-The fruit from this plant can be used for table fruit, syrup, jams and jelly.
+Blackberry Plants are native species to the United States and grow as small shrubs or trailing vine.
+You can use fruit from this plant for table fruit, syrup, jams, and jelly.